RBEGamer/K3_LASER_ENGRAVER_PROTOCOL/README.md

 ## THE ACK
 After each command the K3 laser engraver sends a one byte ack.
 The byte is `9` every time.
 After you receieve the `9` you can send the next command.
 I found out that at commands where the head has to travel long distances it makes more sense to wait 100ms until the next one is sent to avoid errors.
-This of the C++ software is this already implemented